chanodya19/major_project/README.md

 ```

 Different variables were allocated to the global environment.
-DGE list was constructed.
+DGE list construction was initialised, starting with the library sizes being shown in the form of number of reads per replicate.

 ```{r}
 counts <- raw_count_mt